With the plethora of Salesforce and NetSuite integration tools available, it can be challenging to know which one to choose.

 Some integration tools can become big projects, lasting for weeks and even months; assess what makes sense for your team and business.

-With Breadwinner, despite the complexities of some accounting systems, you are still able to get up and running in under a day, as opposed to weeks; this is due to the minimal configuration and custom mapping that is required.
+With Breadwinner, despite the complexities of some accounting systems, you are still able to get up and running in days and weeks, not months or years; this is due to the minimal configuration and custom mapping that is required.

 3. Ensure Safety & Set User Permissions